karlo-babic/gamedev/4-ProBuilder.md

         // Get all colliders under the floor1Trigger GameObject Collider[] colliders = floor1Trigger.GetComponentsInChildren<Collider>();

-        // Check if any of the player's colliders are overlapping with any of the upper floor colliders foreach (Collider collider in colliders)
+        // Check if player is inside of any of the upper floor colliders foreach (Collider collider in colliders)
         {
             if (collider.bounds.Contains(player.transform.position))